x27/openscanner/README.md

 ### FAQ

+- **Why is it taking so long for there to be no updates?**
+  - As a regular person, I'm not perfect, so you can put any of the suggested reasons: laziness, burnout, switching to other interesting projects, lack of free time, illness, and finally death.

 - **How does custom firmware affect the official paid options (DMR, NXDN, Provoice, Waterfall)?**
   - It doesn't have any effect.